Your legal rights if you get fired from a federal job

 Under these laws, you have the following rights as a federal employee:

 • The Right to Due Process.
 Before effecting your termination, your employer must give you at least 30 days’ advance notice and a detailed description of your alleged misconduct.
-They must also give you an opportunity to respond to the proposed notice and review the evidence that they relied upon.
+They must also allow you to respond to the proposed notice and review the evidence that they relied upon.

 • The Right to Appeal.
 You also have the right to appeal your case to the Merit Systems Protection Board (MSPB), an independent federal agency that handles appeals from federal employees who have been fired, demoted, or faced other adverse actions.
 The MSPB is responsible for ensuring that all federal personnel actions cohere with the merit system principles of fairness, impartiality, and justice.